 This section should explain why you are not able to safely move to another part of your country of origin.
 This might include explaining that your persecutor has connections throughout the country and would be able to locate you wherever you go.

-Explain in this section why you believe the government cannot or will not protect you from persecution.
+Explain in this section why you believe the government of your country cannot or will not protect you from persecution.
 This might include discussing the government failure to respond to incidents of persecution in the past (even if such incidents came from non-government actors, such as civil patrol or vigilante groups), the government's own persecution of people like you, or corruption within the government or law enforcement authorities.

 The end of your declaration should summarize why you should be granted asylum.
 Think about the following questions, and try to answer them in one or two sentences: